twpayne/chezmoi/assets/chezmoi.io/docs/reference/special-files/chezmoiexternal-format.md

 # `.chezmoiexternal.$FORMAT{,.tmpl}`

 If a file called `.chezmoiexternal.$FORMAT` (with an optional `.tmpl` extension) exists anywhere in the source state (either `~/.local/share/chezmoi` or directory defined inside `.chezmoiroot`), it is interpreted as a list of external files and archives to be included as if they were in the source state.
+See also [`.chezmoiexternals/` directories][external-dir].

 `$FORMAT` must be one of chezmoi's supported configuration file formats.

 --8<-- "config-format.md"

-`.chezmoiexternal.$FORMAT` is always interpreted as a template.
+`.chezmoiexternal.$FORMAT` is interpreted as a template, whether or not it has a `.tmpl` extension.
 This allows different externals to be included on different machines.

 If a `.chezmoiexternal.$FORMAT` file is located in an ignored directory (one listed in [`.chezmoiignore`][ignore]), all entries within the file are also ignored.

 Entries are indexed by target name relative to the directory of the `.chezmoiexternal.$FORMAT` file, and must have a `type` and a `url` and/or a